brianshumate/vaultron/README.md

 rapidly initializing, unsealing, and enabling a wide range of authentication and secret backends, execute `./blazing_sword` to do all of this for you.

+**NOTE**: This will persist the unseal keys and initial root authentication token in a file in the `vault` directory named like `./vault/vault_1500766014.tmp`.

 If you are familiar with Terraform you also can skip the `form` and `unform` commands and just use Terraform commands instead, but you'll need to manually specify the `CONSUL_HTTP_ADDR` and `VAULT_ADDR` environment variables